ansys/pysystem-coupling/README.rst

    There is an issue with the 25 R1 release of Ansys System Coupling that prevents it from working in the gRPC server mode that is needed to support PySystemCoupling.
-A small patch may be applied to some of the Python files in the System Coupling installation to allow it to work with the current release of PySystemCoupling.
-This is provided in the `patches/` directory of this repository.
+A small patch is available that may be applied to some of the Python files in the System Coupling installation.
+This is provided in the `patches/` directory of this repository and will allow System Coupling to work with the current release of PySystemCoupling.

    Otherwise, PySystemCoupling should be used with an earlier release of System Coupling by setting the environment variable ``AWP_ROOT`` or specifying the version number as an argument to the ``launch()`` function.

 The System Coupling API is exposed to PySystemCoupling in two forms: